-Treatments for Weak Executive Functions
+Treatments and Strategies for Weak Executive Functions

-Therapies, reward systems, and classroom accommodations built to strengthen executive functioning skills in children and adults who struggle to plan, coordinate, and execute long-term projects.
+Parents, add these strategies to your repertoire: Therapies, reward systems, and classroom accommodations built to strengthen executive functioning skills in children and adults who struggle to plan, coordinate, and execute long-term projects.

 How to Treat Executive Dysfunction